giantswarm/releases/kvm/v15.0.0/announcement.md

 **Workload cluster release v15.0.0 for KVM** is now available.
-This is the first release for KVM with Kubernetes 1.20.
-It also removes the per-cluster Flannel network to improve performance and security while reducing complexity.
-See [release notes](https://docs.giantswarm.io/changes/workload-cluster-releases-kvm/releases/kvm-v14.1.2/) for more details.
+This is the first release for KVM with Kubernetes 1.20 and Calico 3.19.